The top 10 interesting facts about the Pyramids of Giza which I learned during my visit.

 The hands-on history lesson of actually touching and seeing the true scale of the pyramids can’t be fully experienced through photos or videos.

-I recommend that you begin your Egypt itinerary in the capital, as a few days in Cairo will allow you to tick off the Giza and Saqqara pyramids.
+I recommend that you begin your Egypt itinerary in the capital, as a few days in Cairo will allow you to tick off the Giza and Saqqara pyramids on some fun tours.

 sdsdsds